Skip to content Skip to sidebar Skip to footer

 Finishing for the banana leaf.

 This banana leaf forms the attractive appearance without any finishing.
-The impression of natural, rustic and primitive are the massages brought by the leaf.
-We can find many banana leaf product are marketed in the unfinished condition.
-However, to provide better protection and looked we can finish it with proper style.
+The impressions of natural, rustic, and primitive are the massages brought by the leaf.
+We can find many banana leaf products marketed in unfinished condition.
+However, to provide better protection and look, we can finish it with proper style.
 The simple finish with the rustic or antique style is the most appropriate.
-Finishing with a thin stain or the natural color with thin layer of coating is the most common.
+Finishing with a thin stain or the natural color with a thin layer of coating is the most common.
 Too thick finishing layer or paint should be avoided because it could conflict with its natural and rustic appearance.
-The thick coating layer also increases the risk to the adhesion problems.
-The elasticity of the banana leaves limit the coating thickness.
-The film must be thin enough to accept the leaf movement without cracked.
-The finishing with glaze application also can be used to make the antique and “life” looked.
-Glaze to fill and color the inside part will enhance the webbing to bring more life and attractive appearance.
+The thick coating layer also increases the risk of adhesion problems.
+The elasticity of the banana leaves limits the coating thickness.
+The film must be thin enough to accept the leaf movement without cracking.
+The finishing with glaze application can also be used to make the antique and “life” look.
+Glaze to fill and color the inside part will enhance the webbing to bring more life and an attractive appearance.

-The next consideration is the wax at the banana leaf that could interfere the finishing material application.
+The next consideration is the wax at the banana leaf that could interfere with the finishing material application.
 The adhesion problem is the common problem found in the banana leaf finish.
-To minimize the adhesion problem then we need the proper process and proper coating material.
-Avoid too thick finishing film, since it will increase the risk of adhesion problem.
-Fortunately the finishing material industry has design a special materials for this finish tart is called cane sealer.
-The cane sealer is the special coating to handle the wax problem in some substrates such as: cane rattan, water hyacinth and pandanus.
-According to my experience this material is also work quite well to handle the banana leaves.
+To minimize the adhesion problem, then we need the proper process and proper coating material.
+Avoid too-thick finishing film since it will increase the risk of adhesion problems.
+Fortunately, the finishing material industry has developed special material for this finish tart called cane sealer.
+The cane sealer is the special coating to handle the wax problem in some waxy substrates, such as cane rattan, water hyacinth, and pandanus.
+According to my experience, this material also works quite well to handle the banana leaves.

 1. It’s really very informative that I wanted ever, thanks for this.